The Buffalo Skinners: Critical reception

 On its release, Neil McKay of Sunday Life praised The Buffalo Skinners as "a long overdue return to form".
 He wrote, "With the guitars right up front this strays close to hard rock territory, but the songs are as rousing and tuneful as in their early heyday."
 Adam Sweeting of The Guardian described the album as "quaintly old-fashioned, but performed with conviction".
 He added, "Big Country still write strident rock anthems with a tartan twist, and reflect on love, greed and blue-collar angst."

+Johnny Dee of NME noted that, despite the "echo-urban-warrior chest thumpery", the album is "still plain old flag-waving rock" which "couples squalling six-string excess" with the band's "more familiar triumphant, fists in the air, 'we-shall-overcome-just-be-yourself' lager advert choruses".
+He praised the band's "talent for exultant, fanfaring stadium rock" but felt that their "resolutely poker-faced earnestness makes them so ripe for ridicule".
+He felt the overriding lyrical theme saw them "cast as some kind of new world superheroes surveying a planet destroyed by mega-corp empire building" which would be "fair enough if the lyrics themselves weren't so much hackneyed school project marvellous".
+Dee concluded, "One man's passionate anthemic epic-rock is another man's heap of steaming soft metal dung.
+Whatever your persuasion, The Buffalo Skinners, destined to be Big Country's sixth top ten album, won't disappoint."